mj-linane/OR-CS4All-Python-Examples/1.intro-sprite-game/12-sprite-on-create.md

 ### 1.2: Add More Random Clouds

-The `def on_on_created(obj)` function allows us to set code to run whenever a new sprite is created.
+The `def on_on_created(sprite)` function allows us to set code to run whenever a new sprite is created.
 This is used to create new clouds multiple times with the same code.
 Now we will create new clouds with the `cloud` variable and empty sprite images.

 1. Add two more `cloud` variables by adding a number to the end; `cloud2`, `cloud3`, etc
 2. Add a new sprite and set it to a different `SpriteKind`.
 Use the `def on_on_created()` function event to